Mark-MDO47/FPGA_RBG_2_RBGW/README.md

 However, with my application and the reset gap loss, this is a killer.

 I will just make it a rule that when using my FPGA, one must use delay() not FastLED.delay() and the delay must be tuned to avoid a problem.
-Even backing up in the FIFO will disguise the reset gap on the other side.

 ## FPGA concept

 My first attempt will operate just slightly inside that fastest spec RBGW rate at 34,091 32-bit LED colors per second, to give a little margin for clock error.
 Not that I calculated what the max clock error might be; I might need to slow it a little more to make it reliable.

-I plan to have a two-port FIFO in between the input and output; maybe this would allow it to work with other controllers that send the RGB data closer to the maximum rate if the LED string is not too long.
+I plan to have a two-port FIFO in between the input and output; maybe this would allow it to work with other controllers that send the RGB data closer to the maximum rate if the LED string is not too long and they don't continuously send (see the reset gap discussion above).

 ![alt text](https://github.com/Mark-MDO47/FPGA_RBG_2_RBGW/blob/master/images/Concept_FPGA_578x184.jpg "FPGA Concept for FPGA_RBT_2_RBGW")

 ## Oh my aching brain...

-Please excuse me if I get RGB and RBG mixed up; Jim and I just finished the SciFi Rubber Band Gun (RBG) that uses WS2812b LEDs:
+Please excuse me if I get RGB and RBG mixed up; Jim and I just finished the SciFi Rubber Band Gun (RBG) that uses WS2812b LEDs.
+Because of this I am very used to typing RBG.
 * https://github.com/Mark-MDO47/RubberBandGun

 ## My collection of references